MiguelHigueraDev/discord-card-react/README.md

 > [!IMPORTANT]
 > Remember to import the styles using import "discord-card-react/styles";

+**Note**: The component now includes scoped Tailwind preflight styles to ensure consistent styling across different environments.
+These are automatically applied and won't affect your global styles.

+### Styling and CSS Reset

+The Discord card component includes built-in CSS reset/preflight styles that are automatically scoped to the component.
+This ensures consistent styling without affecting your application's global styles.

 After importing, copy one of the templates below to add the card(s).

 ### Static Card (\<DiscordCard\>)